Chinwe98/Cleveland-Patient-Heart-Data-Analysis/README.md

 - **Pandas**: Used for data manipulation and analysis.
 - **Matplotlib/Seaborn**: Libraries used for creating visualizations.

-## Usage

-1. Clone the repository.
-2. Install the required libraries.
-3. Run the Jupyter notebook to reproduce the analysis and visualizations.

 ## Conclusion

 This analysis provides a comprehensive overview of the 1980s Cleveland heart patient data, offering valuable insights through statistical summaries and visualizations.